a7medayman6/Virus-Detector/README.md

 #		SIMPLE ANTIVIRUS

-	TO DO
-1. crawl all the files in a certain directory.
-2. run the collected files against viruses.txt.
-3. ask to delete the defected files or not.
+Simple antivirus software using python. the script compares the md5 hash for all the executable files in the identifed directory with a huge list of md5 hashes for collected viruses.